 9. Paul Biya

-Paul hails from Cameroon and was born in February 13 1933.
+Paul hails from Cameroon and was born on February 13, 1933.
 Politics was always in Biya’s blood, and he has managed to be president for several terms, he has been the President of Cameroon since 6 November 1982.
 Biya has many critics for his lack of public appearances, but Biya wields his sweeping powers like a tyrant.
 He rules with his authoritarian fist that lets him essentially push any policies that he deems necessary.
-Though not the worst of the worst, Biya is one of the best known examples of authoritarianism. ”Tyrants, the World’s 20 Worst Living Dictators”, by David Wallechinsky, ranked Biya together with three others mainly in sub-Saharan Africa: Robert Mugabe of Zimbabwe, Teodoro Obiang Nguema Mbasogo of Equatorial Guinea, and King Mswati of Swaziland.
-He was also ranked 19th in Parade Magazine’s Top 20 list of “The World’s Worst Dictators”
+Though not the worst of the worst, Biya is one of the best-known examples of authoritarianism.
+“Tyrants, the World’s 20 Worst Living Dictators”, by David Wallechinsky, ranked Biya together with three others mainly in sub-Saharan Africa: Robert Mugabe of Zimbabwe, Teodoro Obiang Nguema Mbasogo of Equatorial Guinea, and King Mswati of Swaziland.
+He was also ranked 19th in Parade Magazine’s Top 20 list of “The World’s Worst Dictators”.

 8. Robert Mugabe

-Uncle Roo is the quintessential hero to tyrant, the modern day messiah that helped bring freedom to Zimbabweans only to get himself power drunk, he has been in power since 1980.
+Uncle Roo is the quintessential hero to a tyrant, the modern-day messiah that helped bring freedom to Zimbabweans only to get himself power-drunk, he has been in power since 1980.
 Robert Gabriel Mugabe is a man who needs no introduction.
 Mugabe is an odd man when it comes to dictators.
 He has the illusion of democracy on one hand while he oppresses the white Zimbabwe people with the other, Robert Mugabe has been viewed as being racist towards white people, targeting white citizens in various ways.
 To make him even more confusing, a number of Africans consider Mugabe a hero in their eyes.
 Mugabe has committed many crimes against human rights according to news sources.
-In Mugabe’s words he has referred to lesbians and gays as being “worse than dogs and pigs” Though his worst crimes are wielding his authoritarian power to strip white people of their wealth and property.
-In the international scene, he is regarded by many, especially the white folks as one of the worst dictators of Africa ever
+In Mugabe’s words, he has referred to lesbians and gays as being “worse than dogs and pigs”.
+Though his worst crimes are wielding his authoritarian power to strip white people of their wealth and property.
+In the international scene, he is regarded by many, especially the white folks as one of the worst dictators of Africa ever.

 7. General Sani Abacha

-Abacha hails from Nigeria and though he only retained power for a scant five years, he managed to commit a lifetime of crimes in this time period.
+Abacha hails from Nigeria and though he only retained power for a scant five years, he managed to commit a lifetime of crimes in this period.
 He declared his government to be above the law and he essentially did whatever he wanted.
-Sanni Abacha has been described by political pundits as “the most brutal dictator of the west African powerhouse”.
+Sanni Abacha has been described by political pundits as “the most brutal dictator of the West African powerhouse”.
 He ruled his nation with impunity.
-Though unconfirmed, rumours emanating from official circles has it that the senior military officer died in sexual bouts with Indian prostitutes.
+Though unconfirmed, rumors emanating from official circles has it that the senior military officer died in sexual bouts with Indian prostitutes.
 He will always be remembered for the 1995 killing of the political and environmental activist, Ken Saro Wiwa.
-He was also responsible for five billion dollars in stolen funds.
-It is believed that his family still holds a significant amount of these ill gotten gains.
-General Sani Abacha is one of the worst dictators of Africa
+He was also responsible for 5 billion dollars in stolen funds.
+It is believed that his family still holds a significant amount of these ill-gotten gains.
+General Sani Abacha was one of the worst dictators in Africa.

 6. Sekou Toure

 Sekou Toure was only to be president of Guinea for four years.
 He managed to rule it for three decades from 1958-1984.
-He declared Guinea a one party state.
+He declared Guinea a one-party state.
 Toure was another typical case of someone that was initially seen as the ‘Guinean Messiah’, but later became a pain to his people.
-Toure who was one time leader of the Pan-Africanist movement consistently spoke out against colonial powers, he befriended African American activists that includes the like of Malcolm X and Stokely Carmichael, to whom he offered asylum.
+Toure who was a one-time leader of the Pan-Africanist movement consistently spoke out against colonial powers, he befriended African-American activists that includes the like of Malcolm X and Stokely Carmichael, to whom he offered asylum.
 He is survived through the Guineans who fled the country to avoid the death camps that were enacted under his watch.
 Many of his political opponents were executed in these camps.